Creating a Merit System for Pennsylvania: A Long and Winding Road

-- Students will articulate the context of a historical event or action.
+- articulate the context of a historical event or action.

-- Students will evaluate cause-and-result relationships bearing in mind multiple causations.
+- evaluate cause-and-result relationships bearing in mind multiple causations.

-- Students will analyze the interaction of cultural, economic, geographic, political, and social relations for a specific time and place.
+- analyze the interaction of cultural, economic, geographic, political, and social relations for a specific time and place.

 Secondary Source (optional)

 Ari Hoogenboom, “Pennsylvania in the Civil Service Reform Movement,” Pennsylvania History 28 (1961): 268-78.

 Suggested Instructional Procedures

 1. Distribute copies of the “Purposes of the Civil-Service Reform Association.”
 Students should read the pamphlet in order to answer the following questions:

 • How does the CSRA believe the civil service ought to be run?